 It's time to dream

 How do you know your dreams are from God and how do you process them?
-Mark Pugh shares his five-step plan in an article written before the coronavirus pandemic.
+Mark Pugh shares his five-step plan.

 There have been numerous times I’ve had dreams which I believe God has formed in me – and seeing them become a reality has always provided so much joy.